Spartabariallali/Nodejs_Webapp_App/2vm_readme.md

 - Create a new db ami (from the EC2 dashboard)
 - Provision the new db ami
 - Add app ami to the security group of db ami's inbound rule - this allows for bi-lateral communication between the two machines
+- create environment variable in app AMI that establishes connection to mongodb

 ### ***for information regarding creating a new AMI [click here](https://github.com/Spartabariallali/Nodejs_Webapp_App/blob/master/README.md)***